Theater auf der Wieden: Scholarly opinion

 Published opinion concerning the theater has evolved, raising the estimation of the quality of the building and the performances therein.
 This rise in its estimate has paralleled shifts in Mozart biography, as the field shifts away from the traditional assessment of Mozart's later life as wretched and despairing.
+(Specifically, it was presented as part of Mozart's decline that he was reduced to writing for a grossly inferior theater not affiliated with the court.)

 Concerning the building, testimony from the early Romantic era is preserved in the writings of Ignaz von Seyfried (1776–1841), who was the musical director of the theater from 1798 to 1801; he continued in this role at the Theater an der Wien until 1826.
 In 1840, he wrote a contribution to the Neue Zeitschrift für Musik (12/46, 5 June 1840) in which he described the Theater an der Wieden in rather derogatory terms: "... for that limited venue, not much better than a wooden shack [German Holzbude], Mozart composed his immortal Magic Flute".
 As modern research has shown, this description is entirely false; see in particular Lorenz (2008).
 Of the legend, Kurt Honolka writes:

 The loss of prestige which Schikaneder suffered at the end of the 19th century also extended to "his" theater.
 Of course, its simple structure could not measure up to the palatial court or civic "New Renaissance" buildings then being built.
 But it was of solid stone, with a tiled roof.
 The interior was made of wood, as was usual at the time.

 Modern notes written for concert programs and recordings often still perpetuate the "shack" legend.

-Traditional views also asserted that the standard of musical execution in the theater was poor; this for instance is the view taken in Hermann Abert's influential Mozart biography.
+Traditional views also asserted that the standard of musical execution in the theater was poor; this for instance is the view taken in Hermann Abert's influential Mozart biography in 1920).
 The modern scholar David Buch, who had access to more historical materials than Abert, offers a different assessment: